-Disciplinary Actions - On Campus

-Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

-Do not include disciplinary actions that were strictly for school policy violations.

-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Crime Number of persons referred for Disciplinary Action
+Crime Number of Arrests

-2017 2018 2019
+2018 2019 2020

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 C. Liquor law violations 0 0 0

+Please Note: Do NOT include drunkenness or driving ng under the influenc ce in liquor law vio lations.

+Caveat: If you have changed prior years' data, you must add a format: "For (YEAR), Line (X) was changed from (A) to the control of the following categories.
+Do not include disciplinary actions that were strictly following results of an arrest, pleasurest.
+US action for crimes the on)." at occurred On Car mpus for each

+Crime of persons referre sciplinary Action ed for

+2018 2019 2020

+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0 0

+c.
+Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Please Note: Do NOT include drunkenness or driving g under the influer nce in liquor law vi olations.

-Disciplinary Actions - Public Property

-Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Disciplinary Actions - Public Property Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Crime Number of persons referred for Disciplinary Action
+Crime er of persons referi Disciplinary Action

-2017 2018 2019
+2018 2019 2020

 a.
 Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations

 c.
-Liquor law violations
+Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Please Note: Do NOT include drunkenne ess or driving under the influe ence in liquor law vi olations.

+Caveat: If you have changed prior years' data, you if format: "For (YEAR), Line (X) was changed ne following

 Unfounded Crimes

-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.
-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.
+Of those crimes that occurred On Campus property or buildings, and on Public Proper The total number of unfounded crimes show violence, dating violence, or stalking incide cannot be unfounded. rty, enter the number of crime ould include all criminal offen es that were unfounnses, d nded. omestic

 Number

-2017 2018 2019
+2018 2019 2020

 a.
 Total unfounded crimes 0 0 0

 Please Note: If a reported crime is inves or baseless, the crime is "unfounded."
-On
+Or unfound a crime. -

-Count unfounded crimes in the year in which they were originally reported.
+Count unfounded crimes in the year in w high thou word originally rong orted

-unfound a crime.
+nich they were originally repo ntea.

+If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

-WHITMAN CENTER DATA FOR 2017, 2018, AND 2019
+WHITMAN CENTER DATA FOR 2018, 2019, AND 2020

-2020 Campus Safety and Security Survey
+2021 Campus Safety and Security Survey

-Institution: Whitman Center (171225002) Screening Questions
+Institution: Whitman Center (171225002) User ID: C1712251

+Screening Questions